 Be sure to get the sides, too.
 You can see the tape in these pics as well, I found I only needed it along the top and against the stove, I didn’t apply it along the bottom where the drawers were.
 If I did happen to get a glob on them, I could sponge it off very easily and quickly.

 Let the first layer dry.
 In my semi-desert area, that meant only a half hour to fully dry.
 Lightly sand in between the layers.
 I mostly focused on the uneven areas.
-Wipe off the surface with a dry rag to prep for your second layer.
+Then wipe off the surface with a dry rag to prep for your second layer.

 Another advantage of a fourth layer was that I could focus on a few thin spots on the edges, and to beef up and smooth out some of the corners.
 I used my fingers to literally sculpt a layer of the mix onto the edges and corners.

-Now’s the time to clean up everything before the sealer.
-I sanded some of the globs that formed under the sides, and cleaned up around the sink.
+Finally, it’s time to clean up everything before the sealer.
+I sanded some of the globs that formed under the sides and cleaned up around the sink.

-Now the countertops will dry overnight and they will be ready for the sealer!
+Now the DIY concrete countertops will dry overnight and they will be ready for the sealer!
 More on the sealer in the next post (completion photos posted here as well).

 I’m so excited to add the sealer and start using these babies!
 More pics of the “after” counters and the sealer process next!